-The Board of directors has indicated its intension to pay \$0.06 quarterly dividends; however, there can be no assurances that our Board of Directors will continue the dividend distributions as the decision is made on a quarterly basis based on current financial conditions and strategic plans.
-After the end of FY17, in November 2017, our Board of Directors declared a dividend distribution of \$0.06 per share.
+The Board of directors has indicated its intention to pay \$0.06 quarterly dividends; however, there can be no assurances that our Board of Directors will continue the dividend distributions as the decision is made on a quarterly basis based on current financial conditions and strategic plans.
+In November 2018, our Board of Directors declared and paid a dividend distribution of \$0.06 per share.